/ 2015: Visit to Tanzania

-The School Staff (see photo 17 -the lady standing next to the Headmaster will be responsible for the chickens and seems very enthusiastic about the project.
-We wish them the best of luck).
+The School Staff with Headmaster on left and standing next to him, the lady responsible for the chickens .
+They are all very enthusiastic about the project and we wish them every success.

-This afternoon we went again to visit Child Reach to discuss the major project which we hope to begin two years from now with the help of a Global Grant.
+This afternoon we went again to visit Childreach to discuss the major project which we hope to begin two years from now with the help of a Rotary Grant.

 This project will be to install chickens into more schools as well as model gardens which are aimed at teaching the children and the community how to grow a greater variety of vegetables.